 Simple English definitions for legal terms

-Read a random definition: continuing consideration
+Read a random definition: half plus one

 Way-leave: A way-leave is a permission given to someone to use a path or road that goes through someone else's land.
 This permission is usually given to transport minerals from a mine or quarry.
 The person who is given the permission has to pay a fee for using the path or road, which is called a royalty.